You can't always get what you want: towards user-controlled privacy on Android: Introduction

 We conducted an extensive experimental campaign over the first $4500$ most downloaded Android apps from the Google Play Store between November 2020 and January 2021.
 We analyzed each app both statically and dynamically to evaluate the impact on privacy caused by the use of analytics libraries.
 Furthermore, we classified each collected data using the concepts of \emph{Explicit Identifiers}, \emph{Quasi Identifiers}, and \emph{Sensitive Data} \cite{DataPrivacyFusion2012} to evaluate the privacy impact of the data collection process.
-Then, we empowered the MobHide methodology, proposed in our previous work \cite{mobhide}, and we developed HideDroid (publicly available on GitHub \cite{HideDroidGithub}), a full-fledged anonymization app for Android.
-Finally, we tested HideDroid against the $4500$ apps of the experimental testbed to assess the efficacy and applicability of local anonymization strategies according to the user's preferences.
+Then, we empowered the \methodname{} methodology, proposed in our previous work \cite{mobhide}, and we developed \toolname{} (publicly available on GitHub \cite{HideDroidGithub}), a full-fledged anonymization app for Android.
+Finally, we tested \toolname{} against the $4500$ apps of the experimental testbed to assess the efficacy and applicability of local anonymization strategies according to the user's preferences.
+As an additional contribution, we released the entire dataset of anonymized network requests generated during the experimental campaign \cite{dataset}.

 \textit{\textbf{Structure of the paper.}} The rest of the paper is organized as follows: Section \ref{sec:background} introduces the functionalities of analytics libraries and some basic concepts on data anonymization, while Section \ref{sec:analytics-in-the-wild} presents the in-the-wild privacy analysis of the usage of analytics libraries in mobile apps.
-Section \ref{sec:mobhide-hidedroid} details the \methodname{} methodology, describes the HideDroid anonymization app, and presents the evaluation of the usability and effectiveness of our solution.
+Section \ref{sec:mobhide-hidedroid} details the \methodname{} methodology, describes the \toolname{} anonymization app, and presents the evaluation of the usability and effectiveness of our solution.
 Section \ref{sec:related-work} discusses the current state-of-the-art, while Section \ref{sec:conclusion} concludes the paper and points out some future extensions of this work.